Kongfrontation

-Kongfrontation was a ride located at Universal Studios Florida theme park in Orlando, Florida.
-As one of the original attractions featured during the park's grand opening on June 7, 1990, it quickly became one of the most popular.
-It was closed on September 8, 2002 to make way for Revenge of the Mummy, which opened in its place in 2004.
-Kongfrontation was based on the 1976 King Kong film and King Kong Encounter, a defunct attraction once located at Universal Studios Hollywood.
-It was themed to the evacuation of civilians from Kong's rampage on Roosevelt Island.
+Kongfrontation was a ride located at Universal Studios Florida theme park in Orlando, Florida, United States.
+Designed by Totally Fun Company and MCA Planning and Development (now Universal Creative), the King Kong-themed attraction was one of the original rides that opened with park during its grand opening on June 7, 1990.
+Arrow Dynamics constructed the ride, which featured two large animatronic figures of Kong.

+Kongfrontation quickly became one of the most popular rides at the park, although reliability was an issue.
+It eventually closed on September 8, 2002, to make way for Revenge of the Mummy, an indoor roller coaster that opened in its place in 2004.
+Kongfrontation drew inspiration from the 1976 King Kong film and King Kong Encounter, a defunct Studio Tour attraction once located at Universal Studios Hollywood in California.
+It was themed to the evacuation of civilians on the Roosevelt Island Tramway during Kong's rampage of New York City.